mrushyendra/fiction-solver/README.md

 # Install

-Run Docker.
-Then, in a terminal window, run the following command:
+Ensure Docker is running.
+In a terminal window, run the following command:

 ```
 ./run.sh build